blackie1019/blackie1019.github.io/source/_posts/Git-Switch-from-Head-branch-to-Master-branch-cause-to-disappear-of-part-of-the-project.md

 ---
 layout: post
 title: >-
-  [Git]Switch from HEAD branch to master branch cause to disappear of part of the project
+  [Git]Switch from HEAD to master branch cause to disappear of part of the project
 subtitle: ''
 author: Blackie